wisemuffin/nsw-doe-data-stack-in-a-box/README.md

 ### 🧱 Blocked
+- 🧱 migrate to new cese data hub - links still going to https://data.cese.nsw.gov.au
+- Motherduck upgrade to 0.10.X eta end of April
+  - waiting on motherduck to 0.10.0 to get sql tools to work & backwards compatability of duckdb versions
+  - backwards compatability
+  - evidence can then point to production and can serve and CICD so everyone can see the results.
+- evidence build site and host on static site (need to wait for mother duck)
+  - [fixed] currently getting heap out of memory error.
+[Issue raised](https://github.com/evidence-dev/evidence/issues/1507)
+  - note when deploying to evidence cloud need to put relative path as `/reports`
 - fix erd automation.
 Broken as manifest.json produced by dbt-core isnt matching [v11](https://schemas.getdbt.com/dbt/manifest/v11) thus dbt-parser is failing.
 - using jupyter notebooks as upstream data transformations in dagster as assets (all good if they are the last part of the dag).
 Keen an eye on this [thread](https://github.com/dagster-io/dagster/issues/10557).
 Also note its possible to do with Ops just not Assets yet for example `AssetsDefinition.from_op(my_asset_name)`
 - asset checks - anomily detection 🌿 feature/asset-checks